lindbrook/cholera/README.md

       c.quosures     rlang
       print.quosures rlang

-My understanding is that it’s more annoying than problematic.
+My understanding is that this is more annoying than problematic.
 It’s fixed in ‘ggplot2’ version \>= 3.2.0.
 If it’s not yet on CRAN, install the development version from GitHub:

 ``` r
 # For 'devtools' (>= 2.0.0)